ozaairrr/sql-datawarehouse-project/README.md

 - **Gold Layer:** Curated, business-friendly dimensional views and fact tables for reporting and analytics.
 - [dimcustomers, dimproducts, factsales]

+## Data Warehouse Architecture

+The following diagram illustrates the overall data architecture of the project, including the Bronze, Silver, and Gold layers and the data flow between them:
 ![Data Warehouse Architecture](https://github.com/ozaairrr/sql-datawarehouse-project/blob/a3ee8cd032fc6667783eceb8328a75c2270a695f/docs/data_architecture.png)

 ## Key Features